Great Kelk

-Great Kelk is a village in the East Riding of Yorkshire, England.
+Great Kelk is a village and former civil parish, now in the parish of Kelk, in the East Riding of Yorkshire, England.
 It is situated approximately 7.5 mi south-west of Bridlington.
-It forms part of the civil parish of Kelk.
+In 1931 the parish had a population of 117.

+The name Kelk derives from the Old English celce meaning 'chalkland'.

 In 1823 Great Kelk inhabitants numbered 158.
 Occupations included eight farmers, a gardener, a shoemaker, and the landlord of the Board public house.

+Great Kelk was formerly a township in the parish of Foston on the Wolds, from 1866 Great Kelk was a civil parish in its own right, on 1 April 1935 the parish was abolished and merged with Little Kelk to form "Kelk".